pulibrary/dpul-collections/architecture-decisions/0004-deleting-records.md

 #### Transformation Consumer

-1. Messages with the deleted => kv pair are handled separately.
-1.A special solr document is generated from the deleted object hydration cache entry with the following structure.
+1. A special solr document is generated from the deleted object hydration cache entry with the following structure.
   ```
     %{ id: "id", deleted: true }